Please watch our most recent Computing Flexible Learning information session video.

 Please check the course schedule notes for details and be sure to register for the specific delivery you want for that entire course.

 Details are in the “Program Entry” section for each credential.
-Typically you must complete 1-2 COMP courses prior to declaring that program.
+Typically you must complete first COMP course in each Associate Certificate (ACert) prior to declaring that program.
 However, students on timelines or those with funding agency requirements must contact email@example.com for specific course plans and a checklist.

 You cannot apply for a credential unless you have declared the program.